Pandemic turns summer into European tourism’s leanest season | WTOP

 The upheaval so far, the bloc’s executive European Commission said, shows that “revenue losses during the first half of 2020 for hotels, restaurants, tour operators, long distance train operators and airlines were roughly 85-90%.”
 No country has been exempt in an area spanning from Greece’s beaches to the trattorias in Rome and the museums of Paris.

+Over the summer, though, came fresh spikes in COVID-19 contamination, especially in Spain and France, new restrictive measures and regional color codes that spelled disaster for local tourism when they turn red.

 It left the European tourism industry relying on hope more than anything else.
-It was all evident on a late summer’s day in Bruges, when usually throngs of American and Asian tourists should have been mixing with Europeans along the cobblestone streets below gabled houses to help boost the annual visit numbers to over 8 million in the city of 110,000.
+That was evident on a late summer’s day in Bruges, when usually throngs of American, Asian and European tourists stroll along the cobblestone streets below the city’s gabled houses, bringing annual visits to over 8 million in the city of 110,000.

-“The swans have it all to themselves,” muttered Michiel Michielsens as he slowed his boat behind a bank of swans who gracefully obstructed a quick passage on the canals.
+“The swans have it all to themselves,” muttered Michiel Michielsens as he slowed his boat behind a bank of swans on a city canal.
 On a normal day — not like the one when he had 114 customers instead of 1,200 — tourists instead of birds would rule the waters.
-Now a boat could be seen showing a single couple around while normally 40 people fit in one.
+Now a boat could be seen showing a single couple around instead of its normal load of 40 people.

 All this is bittersweet to museum officials though.
 Across Europe, just about all have had to close for months early this year, and the outlook is bleak.